AlexWebDev01/sky-mate/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/AlexWebDev01/sky-mate`
+1. Fork the repository
+2. Pull the project from your github
-2. Navigate to the project directory: `cd sky-mate`
+3. Navigate to the project directory: `cd sky-mate`
-3. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`
-4. Rename `.env.dist` to `.env`
+5. Rename `.env.dist` to `.env`
-5. Add [OpenWeather](https://openweathermap.org/api) and [IpInfo](https://ipinfo.io) private API keys (for getting API keys you need to create an account both on OpenWeather and IpInfo, it's free)
+6. Add [OpenWeather](https://openweathermap.org/api) and [IpInfo](https://ipinfo.io) private API keys (for getting API keys you need to create an account both on OpenWeather and IpInfo, it's free)

 ## Usage